 Control Your Blood Sugar

 High blood sugar can affect the shape of your eye’s lens, causing blurry vision, which goes back to normal after your blood sugar stabilizes.
 Eye blood vessels can also be damaged with High blood sugar.
 Maintaining good control of your blood sugar helps prevent these problems.
-If you have vision problem then visit ophthalmologist right now.
+If you have a vision problem then visit an ophthalmologist right now.

 Read more articles related to eye diseases on lustereyes.com.